kipr/KIPR-Development-Toolkit/README.md

 # KIPR-Development-Toolkit (KDT)

 ## Wombat Developer Manual
+This is a package that includes everything you need to start developing software for KIPR

+If you find any bugs, issues, or think of a potential feature of this, please open a thread in the Issues tab.

 The best place to start is to go to [docs/WombatDevManual.pdf](https://github.com/kipr/KIPR-Development-Toolkit/blob/master/Docs/WombatDevManual.pdf "Wombat Developer Manual")

 The [docs](https://github.com/kipr/KIPR-Development-Toolkit/blob/master/Docs "Documentation, Tutorials, and other info.") tab also has tutorials and information to help you get started.

-This is a package that includes everything you need to start developing software for KIPR

-If you find any bugs, issues, or think of a potential feature of this, please open a thread in the Issues tab.
+If you can't find the info you need in either of those, it might have been answered in the wiki at some point (click "Wiki" tab).

+If the information is not documented, feel free to contact one of the developers or open a new issue.

+#### Developer Contact Info:
+[Software & Hardware] Zachary Sasser: zsasser@kipr.org

+(Note: if you are a developer open to answering, please put contact info here.
+I just did not want to put contact info without consent)

 # Setting up a development enviroment
 This will download everything you need to Develop for the Wombat, but will not build and install everything.